-I will show how to make a simple silicone matrix/cavity mould, single piece, the simplest form of matrix mould, it is possible to do multipart matrix moulds but I wont be covering that in this.
+I will show how to make a simple Silcone Matrix Mould also know as a cavity mould, single piece, the simplest form of matrix mould, it is possible to do multipart matrix moulds but I wont be covering that in this.

 I needed to make a silicone mould of a part and I didn’t want to use a load of silicone by doing a block mould for such a large part so I thought I would give matrix moulding a go.